The Inca Project

 We are a free resource for Indie Authors who have already published and those of you who have written – or are in the

-process of writing - a book, but are not sure how to enter the world
+process of writing - a book, but are not sure how to enter the world of publishing.

 Whilst perusing some of the wonderful, yet unsigned works on Amazon, we wondered why the big name publishers hadn’t picked